Your privacy is important to us, please read our policy

 Welcome to www.dept56.co.uk (the "Site"), a website operated in the United Kingdom by Enesco Limited, a company incorporated in England and Wales with company registration number 2137296, VAT number GB 473 223 852 and whose registered office is located at Brunthill Road, Kingstown, Carlisle, Cumbria, CA3 0EN, United Kingdom ("Enesco", "we", "us" or "our").
 Enesco Limited is the controller and is responsible for your personal data.

 - Users of our Site;

 - People who use our services;

 - Employees or representatives of organisations who use our services or supply us with goods or services;

-- People who contact us via any medium (e.g by post, email, telephone or social media).
+- People who contact us via any medium (e.g by post, email or telephone).

 1. The personal data we collect about you

 1.1 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
 We may collect, use, store and transfer different kinds of personal data about you as follows: